The Surprisingly Longevity of Tree Roots After cutting them down

-How long do tree roots last after cutting them down?
+How long do tree roots live after cutting down?

 Factors that affect the longevity of Tree Roots